open-make/airtrack-doc-website/airtable.md

 Follow the [instruction](predrill.md) to prepare the top and side plexiglass plates.

+## Glue and screw parts together {pagestep}

-## Cleaning the plexiglass {pagestep}
+### Cleaning the plexiglass

 Before beginning any gluing work, the pieces must be degreased (with soap and water) and free of any remaining screwing or other dirt.

-## Glue and screw parts together {pagestep}

 Follow the [instruction](glue.md) to prepare the top and side plexiglass plates.

+## Construction of the framework  {pagestep}

+Follow the [instruction](basicframework.md) to build the framework.

+## Insertion of ball valves {pagestep}

+Follow the [instruction](ballvalve.md) to build the ball valves and insert them.

+## Incoming air and pressure control  {pagestep}

+Follow the [instruction](air_flow.md) to set up the air flow.